breez/breez-sdk-greenlight/doc/SDK_NOTIFICATIONS.md

 ### Notification Delivery Service
 This service is the destination of the web hooks.
 Its job is to identify the protocol, type and data of the notification, craft the formatted notification and send it over the right channel (mobile push for example)
-Such service should be opertated by an app provider that would like to send push notifications to users.
+Such service should be operated by an app provider that would like to send push notifications to users.

 ## Webhook structure
 A webhook is just a url but for mobile we require `platform` and `token` parameters for example: <base_url>?platform=<platform>&token=<token>